vhbelvadi/webmentions/README.md

 Rather than display a feed as is, widget offers a few links: a link to the webmention itself, a link to your post with which the webmention interacts, and a link to edit that post for convenience if you should need it.

 The recommended `'width'` value is `50` although the widget works at any other width.
+The widget will display a helpful blue **NEW** marker if you have any webmentions within the last 3 days.

 ## Further